Maine Cannabis Market Stats

 Key Takeaways:

-• Regional Strategy: While 60% of revenue is in the south, the "North Maine" opportunity is growing as tourism expands inland.
+- Regional Strategy: While most revenue is concentrated in the south, the "North Maine" opportunity is growing as tourism expands inland.

 2026 Market Outlook